Task Training: Tools, Ergonomics, Personnel, Safety

 Although the term ergonomics was first used in the late eighteenth century, it wasn't until after World War II that the field known today as ergonomics really began to shape product design and human interaction with surrounding elements.
 What Is Er...

 The way you sit at your desk affects your health.
-You could end up with chronic neck or back pain or spinal damage depending on how you sit.
-Follow these tips as you improve your posture and ergonomics at work.
-Be Aware of Back Pain ...
+Poor sitting posture can lead to chronic neck or back pain or long-term spinal strain.
+Follow these practical tips to improve posture and ergonomics during your workday.
+Workplace posture tips ...